dockerman2020/Guestbook/whereami/README.md

 ### Simple deployment

 `whereami` is a single-container app, designed and packaged to run on Kubernetes.
-In it's simplest form it can be deployed in a single line with only a few parameters.
+In its simplest form it can be deployed in a single line with only a few parameters.

 ```bash
 $ kubectl run --image=gcr.io/google-samples/whereami:v1.2.1 --expose --port 8080 whereami